rancher/elemental-toolkit/docs/high_level_architecture.md

 ## High level overview

-Cos-toolkit encompasses several components required for building and distributing OS images.
+cOS-Toolkit encompasses several components required for building and distributing OS images.
 [This issue](https://github.com/rancher-sandbox/cOS-toolkit/issues/108) summarize the current state, and how we plan to integrate them in a single CLI to improve the user experience.

-cos-toolkit is also a manifest, which includes package definitions of how the underlying OS is composed.
+cOS-Toolkit is also a manifest, which includes package definitions of how the underlying OS is composed.
 It forms an abstraction layer, which is then translated to Dockerfiles and built by our CI (optionally) for re-usal.
 A derivative can be built by parts of the manifest, or reusing it entirely, container images included.

 ![High level overview](https://docs.google.com/drawings/d/e/2PACX-1vQQJOaISPbMxMYU44UT-M3ou9uGYOrzbXCRXMLPU8m7_ie3ke_08xCsyRLkFZJRB4VnzIeobPciEoQv/pub?w=942&h=532)